 I had a message today from friends in Australia, they told me the floods there are quite scary, but they’re safe as they are on higher ground in Darwin, but the devastation all around is dreadful.
 Thank goodness they’re safe though.

 As Robyn sang ‘Fembot’ I went up to town for a mooch around the shops.
-As usual the touch screen on my phone was playing up, so I 100_4869went to see about an upgrade.
+As usual the touch screen on my phone was playing up, so I went to see about an upgrade.
 I intended to get something standard, but the prices were ridiculous.
 So in the end I came away with a new iPhone4.
 It’s possibly got more functions than I’ll use, and I know I said before I just need a basic one for when I move to Italy.
 But hey, I succumbed to the lure of a new gadget.
 So with a picture of Tiziano Ferro for the wallpaper, it joins my Apple/iPod family.

 Now all I have to do is work out how to use it.